Knowledge base

 timeouts | Timeouts (wait_timeout and interactive_timeout ) | 30 |

-tmp_table_size | Maximum size of temporary tables in memory | 8M |
+tmp_table_size | Maximum size of in-memory temporary tables | 8M |

-tmpdir | Temporary directory path for temporary files | "/home/nfs-clients/.mysql_tmp |
+tmpdir | Path of the temporary directory for temporary files | "/home/nfs-clients/.mysql_tmp" |

-These variables allow you to configure various aspects of the behavior of MySQL/MariaDB on a Cloud Server.
-Anything that is not defined is, by default, at its default value.
+These variables allow you to configure various aspects of MySQL/MariaDB behavior on a Cloud Server.

-Edit the MySQL / MariaDB limits
+Edit MySQL / MariaDB limits

 To configure HAProxy:

-- Click here to access the management of your product on the Manager Infomaniak (need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the name assigned to the relevant product.
+- Click directly on the name assigned to the product in question.

 - Edit the necessary values.